joseepascale/Network-Security-Set-Up-for-Daycare/README.md

 # Network-Security-Daycare-Project

 ## Scenerio:
+My role as a part-time assistant teacher in a daycare inspired me to design a secure network set-up simulation.
 In this project, I reinforced my knowledge of network security by designing a secure network topology and configuring various security measures for a daycare center.
 This was to ensure the daycare's network is secure, protecting sensitive data like children's personal information, while maintaining a stable, efficient network infrastructure.

 ## Objectives
 - Design and implement a secure network topology for the daycare center.